-In an extensive profile The New Yorker called “The Diplomat Who Quit the Trump Administration,” Jon Lee Anderson portrays Feeley as a man of deep convictions, a diplomat-gone-rogue.
+In an extensive profile in The New Yorker titled, “The Diplomat Who Quit the Trump Administration,” Jon Lee Anderson portrays Feeley as a man of deep convictions, a diplomat-gone-rogue.
 For nearly three decades, Feeley served as a foreign officer in Mexico, Colombia, and Panama, until December 2017, when he resigned.

 “I could no longer toe the administrative line and explain things the President did, like building a wall, demeaning immigrants, and defending both sides of a neo-Nazi protest,” Ambassasdor Feeley told Latin America Reports.

 According to The New Yorker piece, Feeley has never joined a political party and has voted for and served under both Republican and Democratic presidents.
 He’s not only well-versed in U.S. foreign policy in Latin America, he has helped shape it.
 Now he is committed to “bringing the Western hemisphere together” through a different platform — the media.